joonsooyoo/t-bmpnet/README.md

 BMPNet uses TFHE library: https://tfhe.github.io/tfhe/ (For the environment setting, go to the URL above and download the latest version.)

+Our Basic Functions are in FHE_Feedforward/HomOper.c You can check how it is constructed.

 Experiment Folder (t-BMPNet and Other Approaches)
 1. FHE_Feedforward: contains Feedforward Neural Network using Boolean Gates
 2. FHE_trainable_BMPNet: contains trainable Bitwise Neural Network using Boolean Gates (in our words, t-BMPNet)